Best Software for Solo Contractors in 2026 (Cheap, Simple, and Actually Useful)

 - Advanced reporting dashboards.
 A spreadsheet or a glance at your bank account works fine at low volume.

 - Inventory management.
-Unless you’re stocking a van full of parts and tracking it religiously, this feature will collect dust.
+Unless you stock a van full of parts and track it religiously, this feature will collect dust.

-Tools like ServiceTitan and FieldEdge are genuinely excellent — for companies with at least five to ten field techs.
-At the solo level, you’re paying for infrastructure you’ll never touch, and the complexity will slow you down on day one.
+Tools like ServiceTitan and FieldEdge are genuinely excellent.
+They’re built for companies with at least five to ten field techs.
+At the solo level, you’re paying for infrastructure you’ll never use.
+The complexity will slow you down on day one.

 The Real Contenders for Solo Contractors in 2026

-Here’s an honest look at the tools worth considering, with real pricing and real tradeoffs.
+Here’s an honest look at the tools worth considering.
+We’ve included real pricing and real tradeoffs.

 Jobber Core — $49/month (as of 2026)

-Jobber is the most polished option in this price range, and the Core plan is a legitimate fit for a solo operator.
-You get client management, quotes, invoicing, online payments, and a simple job calendar — all in a mobile app that actually works.
+Jobber is the most polished option in this price range.
+The Core plan is a legitimate fit for a solo operator.
+You get client management, quotes, invoicing, online payments, and a simple job calendar.
+All of this works in a mobile app that actually functions well.

 What works well: